TMill3838/fullstack-brain-bucket/docs/README.md

 ### narrative

 A fullstack web application that is managed trhaough a dual development a CI/CD pipeline.
 Development code is pshed from the dev branch with is ran on Render.
-Production releases are then pushed to main where it is deployed on a Linux based server via Google Cloud.
+Production releases are then pushed to main where it is deployed on a Linux based server via Google Cloud Platform virtual machine.

 ### architecture